 Skip to content

-Living with a roommate can be a great way to share expenses and enjoy company, but when things turn toxic, the law may need to step in.
+Living with a roommate can be a great way to share expenses and enjoy company, but when one of the roommates is abusive, it can seriously the mental and physical well being of the victims.
 In California, roommate harassment can be addressed through a Civil Harassment Restraining Order (CHRO), which offers legal protections even when the individuals involved are not family members or romantic partners.
 This article explores how California law approaches roommate harassment and how a CHRO can help.

 Types of Roommate Harassment